Council of the Baltic Sea States: Swedish Presidency 2017-2018

 But continuity does not mean a static approach.
-Together with the CBSS Member States, the Swedish Presidency will explore possibilities to enter into new fields of cooperation in the light of new challenges and opportunities.
+Together with the CBSS Member States, the Swedish Presidency explores possibilities to enter into new fields of cooperation in the light of new challenges and opportunities.

 When the CBSS was established in 1992, the political landscape in the Baltic Sea Region was very different.
 During the twenty-five years of CBSS’ existence, a number of changes have taken place.
 New fora for regional cooperation, for example the Northern Dimension and its Partnerships, or the European Union Strategy for the Baltic Sea Region, have been established.
 New topics, for example migration issues and integration, have become more prominent on the agenda for regional co-operation.

-Against this background, the Swedish Presidency 2017-2018 welcomes the Reykjavík Declaration which states that a group of independent wise men and women will be given the task to examine the future role of the CBSS as a forum for political dialogue and regional cooperation beyond 2020.
-The report of the group will serve as a basis for further discussions within the Council and with the aim of reaching a decision in summer 2019.
+Against this background, the Swedish Presidency 2017-2018 welcomes the Reykjavík Declaration, which states that a group of independent wise men and women will examine the future role of the CBSS as a forum for political dialogue and regional cooperation beyond 2020.
+The report of the group will serve as a basis for further discussions within the Council and with the aim of reaching a decision in the summer of 2019.